 R – He graciously accepted my apology and we were able to move past the issue.
 (Bonus point: After realizing these types of complaints offer frequently, I came up with a process to help alleviate the issue for the larger customer base and after it was implemented, we saw a 15% reduction in monthly complain numbers that arose due to this issue.)

-Question 2: Tell me about a time when you had to solve a difficult problem.
+Amazon Onsite Interview Questions 2: Tell me about a time when you had to solve a difficult problem.

 One time, I had to figure out how to fix an issue with our internal accounting system.